AnyHome: Open-Vocabulary Generation of Structured and Textured 3D Homes: Introduction

 \section{Introduction}

-Our homes are central to our daily lives and experiences, setting the stage for activities like sleeping, working, and leisure.
-The demand for designing and generating 3D homes in a customizable and realistic 3D format has been growing, especially for applications in interior design, gaming, augmented and virtual reality, and training for embodied agents.
-To meet this growing need, we develop \methodname{}, a framework designed to convert free-form open-vocabulary textual descriptions, ranging from concise labels to detailed narratives, into diverse, house-scale 3D indoor scenes.
+Homes are pivotal to our existence.
+They are the silent witnesses to our routines and landmark moments, repositories of personal and collective memories that influence our well-being and behavior.
+Imagine the possibilities if we could articulate our ideal living spaces in natural language and see them come to life. \methodname{} embodies this vision, offering a framework that transforms free-form, open-vocabulary textual narratives into diverse, house-scale 3D indoor scenes with realistic appearances.
+These scenes can be used in a variety of domains, including interior design, game development, augmented and virtual reality, as well as the training for embodied agents.
+They feature intricate structure layouts and naturalistic textures that are readily modifiable, bridging a crucial gap in contemporary digital design practices.

-Previous text-guided 3D scene generation research\cite{fridman2023scenescape, hollein2023text2room, huang2023aladdin, tang2023mvdiffusion} has made notable advances but often struggles with creating robust 3D structures, sometimes resulting in rooms with open ends or repetitive layouts.
-Studies focusing on structured scene generation\cite{HouseGAN, HouseGAN++, ATISS, LegoNet, tang2023diffuscene} typically focus on predefined room and furniture types, lacking the flexibility to customize other room types, furniture, small objects, and their arrangements.
-Additionally, generating a house-scale scene with diverse structures is crucial, especially for applications requiring seamless navigation across different rooms, like video games or virtual training for embodied agents.
-Some studies have explored house-scale scene synthesis\cite{deitke2022️}, but they often rely on predefined artificial textures, which may limit control-ability and realism which hinder certain downstream tasks\cite{khanna2023habitat}.
+Previous research in text-guided 3D scene generation \cite{fridman2023scenescape, hollein2023text2room, huang2023aladdin, tang2023mvdiffusion} has made notable advances but often struggles with creating robust 3D structures, sometimes resulting in rooms with open ends or repetitive layouts.
+Studies focusing on structured scene generation \cite{HouseGAN, HouseGAN++, ATISS, LegoNet, tang2023diffuscene} are typically confined to predefined room and furniture types, lacking the flexibility to accommodate customization for various room types, furniture pieces, small objects, and their respective arrangements.
+At the same time, the generation of house-scale scenes with diverse structures is crucial, especially for applications requiring seamless navigation across different rooms, like video games or virtual training for embodied agents.
+Some studies have explored house-scale scene synthesis \cite{deitke2022️}, but they often rely on predefined artificial textures, which may limit controllability and realism, hindering certain downstream tasks \cite{khanna2023habitat}.